ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 ```
 5. Run terraform init & terraform apply

-6. There is a ton more to explore with the module, see the <a href="https://github.com/ChristofferWin/codeterraform/blob/main/terraform%20projects/modules/azurerm-hub-spoke/readme.md#examples">Examples</a> for details
+6. There is a ton more to explore with the module, see the [Examples version 2.0.0 DIFFERENT SUBS ONLY](#examples-different-subs-only) for details

 [Back to the top](#table-of-contents)
 ## Versions